 This story was originally published on October 22 at 12:45 p.m.

 As more high-profile actresses continue to speak out against Harvey Weinstein, another powerful Hollywood player stands accused of rampant sexual harassment.
-More than 30 women have spoken on the record to the Los Angeles Times, alleging that director and screenwriter James Toback engaged in inappropriate behavior that left them feeling "violated."
+More than 30 women have spoken on the record to the Los Angeles Times, alleging that director and screenwriter James Toback engaged in inappropriate behaviour that left them feeling "violated."
 Toback, whose work includes Two Guys and a Girl, Harvard Man, Tyson, and The Private Life of a Modern Woman, denied the claims in a statement to the Times.

 Of the 38 women who have accused the Oscar-nominated Bugsy screenwriter of asking sexually charged questions and making unwanted advances during auditions and meetings, 31 spoke on the record.
 They claim that Toback, now 72, would approach them for roles in his films, then subject them to sexual harassment that ranged from asking explicit questions about their pubic hair to allegedly masturbating in their presence.